-Yes, The Recording Conservatory of Austin offers traditional Student Financial Aid through the FAFSA application as well as in-house student loan style payment plans for up to ninety percent of tuition costs.
+Yes, The Recording Conservatory of Austin offers traditional Student Financial Aid through the FAFSA application.
+Financial aid is available for those who qualify.
+Also, TRCOA has in-house student loan style payment plans for up to ninety percent of tuition costs.
 Payment plans are approximately four-year terms and are not deferred.
 This means that you would put 10% down when you enroll and then have reasonable monthly payments for approximately 4.5 years.

 TRCoA's programs are designed to work with your schedule.
 All classes are taught one on one and they can be scheduled for evenings or weekends.
 Additionally, the studio and editing rooms are open to students 24/7.

 Any resident of the US may attend TRCoA, however, at this time, TRCoA can not provide an international student with a student visa.
 If you need a student visa then it is recommended that you concurrently attend Austin Community College as they have the ability to petition for F1/J1 Student Visas.

 You will need a minimum of approximately 20 free, rested hours a week.
 The time commitment of these hours is not flexible but when these hours are scheduled is very flexible.
 About 4-6 hours a week will be spent in flexibly scheduled one on one course instruction.
 The rest of the hours will be lab hours booked by you and will be spent either in assists with other engineer/students or in the studio producing your many assigned studio projects.

 While you are in school you will be able to run your clients here.
 Once you graduate there are many different arrangements under which an audio engineer, music producer or video producer can run their business.
 You don't have to buy any gear.
 You can simply build "engineer rate" relationships with existing studios.
 Then you will charge your clients an additional amount for yourself.
 As an alumni service you will always be able to use the studios here to do single free songs for potential clients and if you have a paying client it will only cost you $15/Hr.